 Don't Place Your Immigration Status At Risk: Some Consequences of Illegal Employment

-The vast majority of Binghamton University international students have a good understanding of the federal immigration regulations with which they must comply* and cannot imagine violating any of them, as the risks are so great.
-This is especially true of F-1 student employment regulations, including practical training (which is limited to off campus employment that is directly related to a student's field of study) and authorized employment based on documented economic hardship.
+The majority of Binghamton University international students understand the federal immigration regulations with which they must comply.* Regulations are strict and must be obeyed.
+This is especially true of F-1 student employment regulations, including practical training (which is limited to off-campus employment that is directly related to a student's field of study), and authorized employment based on documented economic hardship.

-But at one time or another, a student might wonder to himself or herself "Would anyone find out if I worked off campus without authorization, or took a job under authorized practical training that was not related to my field of study?"
+A student might wonder if anyone would find out if he/she worked off campus without authorization, or took a job under authorized practical training that was not related to my field of study.

 An employer who hires you for a position that does not comply with the limitations set by your employment authorization category can be subject to civil penalties and in some cases, criminal penalties.

-the Treasury's Internal Revenue Service, and you are required to file an income
+Internal Revenue Service, and you are required to file an income tax return reporting

-As students, you have worked very hard to achieve a U.S. college degree.
+You have worked very hard to achieve a U.S. college degree.
 Don't risk all the time and money you have invested in that goal.
 Do not rely on your employer to determine whether your job meets the requirements for your employment authorization.
-Remember that compliance with federal immigration regulations is your responsibility, and the consequences for non-compliance are punitive.
+Compliance with federal immigration regulations is your responsibility, and the consequences for non-compliance are punitive.

-*For a summary of the federal regulations with which students must comply, visit: http://www2.binghamton.edu/isss/regulatory-updates/sevisfj.html
+*For a summary of the federal regulations with which students must comply, go online.